Getting Started¶

 Permissions¶

 Orion is a role-based system.
-To get started, you will need to grant yourself proper permissions.
+To get started, you will need to have proper permissions.
 In this example,

 we are going to interact with Kuiper to launch a workstation.
 To do this, you will need to have the kuiper